Privacy Policy - June 2026

 • Webinar participation

-Legitimate interest to improve our marketing effectiveness and provide valuable content
+Legitimate interests to improve our marketing effectiveness and provide valuable content.

 • Feedback and survey responses